-- Copy the form and create a draft - Read the instructions fully - · Highlight your relevant skills and achievements - Make positive statements - Use sections for any other information as a chance to sell yourself even more - Complete the form promptly - Photocopy the finished form for your interview - · Refer to your resumé for further achievements - Send the form together with a copy of your resumé don't selection criteria your job application.
+- Copy the form and create a draft. - Read the instructions fully. - Highlight your relevant skills and achievements. - Make positive statements. - Use sections for any other information as a chance to sell yourself even more. - Complete the form promptly. - Photocopy the finished form for your interview or save a copy. - Refer to your resumé for further achievements. - Send the form together with a copy of your resumé.